E13X/SimpleTokenCheckerV1/README.md

 If you dont understand how to use it (somehow..)
-Then dm me on discord E13_
+Then join the discord bellow and open a support ticket

 https://discord.gg/E13